MiNI-UAV/UAV_visualization/README.md

  - Wide variety of UAV parameters.
 It is possible to design multicopters, planes or rockets with programmable control systems.
  - Compatible with any connectible controller.
 From gamepads to professional ones.
  - PBR graphics.
+ - Exhaustive UI including radar, artificial horizon and a map.

 ## Abstract